cdijkstra/Svelte_Blogs/src/posts/2025-12-29-Generic-Math.md

     Name = "Bob", Age = 29
 });
 ```
+so typically you'd want to stay in control and write overloaded functions for the types you want to support.
-Generic Math solves this problem by introducing interfaces that define mathematical operations for types.
+Generic Math made life easier introducing interfaces that define mathematical operations for types.

 ## Mathematical interfaces